animaomnium/animaomnium.github.io/content/incoming-content-deluge.md

 *And the long road to LLaMA.*

 There was a time when OpenAI had a reputation for being *open*.
-The vast majority of OpenAI’s work was [open-sourced][2]: It wasn’t always the *ClosedAPI* it is today.
+Indeed, the vast majority of OpenAI’s work was [open-sourced][2]: It wasn’t always the *ClosedAPI* it is today.

 It was surprising, then, that GPT-2 was not released to the public when announced.
 OpenAI leaned heavily into the trust they had accumulated, and reassured the general public that delaying release was indeed a necessary-yet-unfortunate step, all in the name of [safety][3].
 GPT-2 marked a turning point in OpenAI’s *modus operandi*, but this post is about LLMs; let’s leave OpenAI for another time.